argilla-io/dataset_examples/README.md

 # datasets
-A public repo for holding dataset exaples.
+A public repo for holding dataset examples.